 On a floured cutting board with a floured rolling pin, roll out the dough into a 1/8th inch thickness.
 Then, using a small biscuit cutter, cut out as many small rounds as will fit.
 Lift the rounds carefully and place onto a cookie sheet lined with parchment paper.
 Bake at 350 for 12-15 minutes.

 I found the recipe on the blog Smitten Kitchen, and it was originally for cheese straws.
 I altered it just a little, replacing the red pepper flakes with cayenne pepper and cut them into a cracker rather than into strips.
+You can use any spice you’d like with these.
+I’ve used onion powder and garlic powder on occasion.
+I’ve also changed up the cheese and used a Monterrey Jack or Colby.

 If you can make pie dough from scratch, then this is a piece of cake.
 Actually, it is easier then pie dough and only took me 30 minutes from start to finish.
 If you want to impress your friends, whip up a batch of these for the next book club.